zarf-dev/zarf/examples/postgres-operator/README.md

 1. Clone the Zarf project &mdash; for the example configuration files.

-1. Download a Zarf release &mdash; you need a binary _**and**_ an init package, [here](../../docs/workstation.md#just-gimmie-zarf). <!-- TODO: non-existent -->

-1. Log `zarf` into Iron Bank if you haven't already &mdash; instructions [here](../../docs/ironbank.md#2-configure-zarf-the-use-em).
+1. Log into Iron Bank if you haven't already &mdash; instructions [here](../../docs/ironbank.md#2-configure-zarf-the-use-em).
 Optional for this specific example since the container comes from GitHub rather than Iron Bank but a good practice and needed for most of the other examples.

-1. (Optional) Put `zarf` on your path &mdash; _technically_ optional but makes running commands simpler.
-Make sure you are picking the right binary that matches your system architecture. `zarf` for x86 Linux, `zarf-mac-intel` for x86 MacOS, `zarf-mac-apple` for M1 MacOS.
+1. Build the package using `zarf package create examples/postgres-operator`

-1. Create a Zarf cluster as described in the [Doom example docs](../game/README.md)
+1. Create a Zarf cluster as described in the [Initializing a Cluster Walkthrough](../../docs/13-walkthroughs/1-initializing-a-k8s-cluster.md/)

+&nbsp;

 ## Instructions

+&nbsp;

 ### Deploy the package

+Run the following commands to deploy the created package to the cluster

 ```sh
 # Open the directory